Ensembl/ensembl-web-docker/README.md

 ## Other Ensembl divisional sites

 There are images for other Ensembl divisional sites (Metazoa, Bacteria, Plants, Fungi and Protists) on the Docker Hub which you could pull and start.
-Just update the value of ‘image’ in the docker-compose.yml file to the location of your Ensembl divisional site image and you should be ready to go with
+Just update the value of ‘image’ in the docker-compose.yml file to the location of your Ensembl divisional site image and you should be ready to go with:
 ```
 docker-compose -f ensembl-browser/docker-compose.yml up
 ```